 What Is AMA Format?

-AMA format is a tool to keep an academic paper organized.
-It helps those students studying health care, medicine & nursing to present their ideas and make the structure clear for the reading audience.
-The American Medical Association first published AMA citation guide in 1962, and it did not introduce many changes since that year.
-The goal was to make it simpler for students to structure their essays and research papers, and to provide evidence from credible sources to support their arguments.
+AMA format is a guideline for arranging and organizing your academic papers.
+It helps students studying health care, medicine, and nursing to present their ideas with a clear structure for their reading audiences.
+The American Medical Association first published the AMA Style Guide in 1962, along with the AMA Citation Guide, and they have not introduced many changes since that year.
+The goal was to make a simple and standard structure for students to present their essays and research papers with evidence from credible sources to support their arguments.

 It is important to master the AMA reference format for several reasons:

 - To make it easier to follow your texts

 - To follow a guideline for your arguments and thesis statement(s)